 Balcón de Iberia

-Best hike for native wildlife
+Best for native wildlife

-7km (4.3 miles) round trip, 4-5 hours, easy
+Length: 7km (4.3 miles) round trip

 Most hikers base themselves in the charming village of Baracoa, where you can purchase excursions and transportation to the park.
 The 7km-long Balcón de Iberia trail from the Santa María community to the 25m-high El Majá waterfall is the longest of those available for a one-day excursion.
-First, you’ll ascend along the edges of a hill, walking past coconut trees, royal palm trees and lower shrubs, whereas for the second part of the hike, the vegetation gets denser, and you might spot hummingbirds and Cuban todies (a small, colorful species of bird) or listen to the distinctive drum-like sound of the tocororo (Cuban trogon).
+First, you’ll ascend along the edges of a hill, walking past coconut trees, royal palm trees and lower shrubs.
+In the second part of the hike, the vegetation gets denser, and you might spot hummingbirds and Cuban todies (a small, colorful species of bird) or listen to the distinctive drum-like sound of the tocororo (Cuban trogon).

 El Yunque de Baracoa

-8km (5 miles) round trip, 4 hours, moderate
+Length: 8km (5 miles) round trip

 You cannot come to Baracoa and not climb to El Yunque (the anvil).
 The flat-topped mountain crowns the landscape of this five-century-old city, and it’s a rite of passage for hikers.